-Helps Determine the Test Program to 60601-1, 2nd Ed.
-Based Standards
+Helps Determine the Test Program to

 An important step to help determine the test program for your product is to identify the classification of your product per the standard you will be testing and/or certifying to.
 Also, classification of a product will help you determine certain marking, labeling, and physical construction requirements.

-For electro-medical device based standards IEC60601-1, EN60601-1, UL60601-1, CSA C22.2 No 60601.1, etc., the following are important issues to consider while classifying your product.
-This article was written based on the second edition of IEC 60601-1 and the national standards based on IEC 60601-1, 2nd edition.
-The classification requirements in the 3rd edition of IEC 60601-1 are similar.
-If you need assistance with comparing these or a full analysis of your product to 3rd ed. we offer gap analysis services for 60601-1, 3rd edition.
+For electro-medical device based standards IEC60601-1, EN60601-1, AAMI ES60601-1, CSA C22.2 No 60601.1, etc., the following are important issues to consider while classifying your product.
+This article was written based on the third edition of IEC 60601-1 and the national standards based on IEC 60601-1, 3rd edition.

 - Installation & Use of Product (Equipment): There are seven classifications of how equipment may be used.
 These terms are fixed, hand-held, mobile, permanently installed, portable, stationary, and transportable equipment.
 Even though some of them seem like they are identical by terminology they have different meanings.

-- Ingress of Liquids: If the standards require or you have a portion of your product tested for water ingress then you need to mark the product with appropriate symbol.
+- Ingress of Liquids or Particulate Matter: If the standards require or you have a portion of your product tested for water ingress then you need to mark the product with appropriate symbol.
 The symbols are based on IEC 60529 – Degree of protection provided by enclosures (IP code).
 So, in the case of a footswitch used in operating rooms the requirements state the need to meet IPX8 per clause 56.11 d) of the standards.
 There are a variety of IPX codes from IPX0 (ordinary use – no water ingress tested) to IPX8 (where the part or product is submersed under water).
 Note if you classify your product IPX0 you do not need to have the product marked, whereas with all other classifications you must put the IPX rating on the product.